electricimp/Promise/README.md

     });
 ```

-### Promise.race()
+### Promise.race(*series*)

-`Promise.race(series)`

 Execute Promises in parallel and resolve when the first is done.
 Returns Promise that resolves/rejects with the first resolved/rejected Promise value.

 Parameters:
 - `series` – array of _Promises_/functions that return promises.